-Your administration in Yiki will be composed based on the documents and bank transactions that you submit.
-In this article is described how to submit documents as efficient as possible.
+Your administration in Yuki is built based on the documents and bank transactions you upload.
+This article explains how to do this as efficiently as possible for documents.

 TIP!